Uday-461/portfolio/content/reads/situated-cognition/index.md

 ### 1. Knowledge as Tool

-Knowledge isn't something we have—it's something we use.
+Knowledge isn't something we have-it's something we use.

 > "Knowing is not a matter of possessing a set of abstract propositions, but rather a capability for interacting with the world."

-**Example:** A mechanic doesn't just "know" about engines—they can diagnose and fix them in specific situations.
+**Example:** A mechanic doesn't just "know" about engines-they can diagnose and fix them in specific situations.

 ### 2. Learning as Participation